Philippines - Things to Do in Philippines in June

 Cebu Whale Shark Interaction Tours

 Oslob's whale sharks grow less camera-shy in June's warmer water, and morning light filtering through 30 m (98 ft) of visibility produces photos that look fake until you realize they aren't.
-The 6 AM departure from Cebu City beats both crowds and afternoon weather; by 7:30 AM you're back on shore with warm pandesal while other tourists are still waking up.
+The 6 AM departure from Cebu City beats both crowds and afternoon weather.
+By 7:30 AM you're back on shore with warm pandesal while other tourists are still waking up.

 Booking Tip: Licensed operators in Cebu City need 24-48 hour notice for the 3 AM pickup.
 Check for boats with proper snorkeling gear and safety briefings, not just the cheapest option.